BananaJeanss/pbft-tyrestats/README.md

    ```

 > [!NOTE]
-> npm run dev uses `--experimental-https` for PWA support, you may be prompteed to generate a self-signed certificate.
+> npm run dev uses `--experimental-https` for PWA support, you may be prompted to generate a self-signed certificate.
 You can alternatively run `npm run dev-nohttps` for plain http.

 > [!WARNING]
 > Turbopack is probably weird and may cause random hydration issues due to caching, if this happens, trigger a full refresh in your browser via CTRL+Shift+R.